 ALERT: At Russia’s request, USDA is negotiating new certification statements regarding bluetongue disease (BT) for cattle and small ruminants.
 Russia has requested quarantine in manners that control exposure to the BT competent vector and has also asked for BT testing.
 APHIS is developing a counter proposal.
 APHIS expects to use the current bilingual veterinary health certificates posted below with an addendum for the additional BT requirements.

 Until negotiations are complete, it is not clear to USDA what Russia will require.
-U.S. exporters wishing to pursue trade in the interim should contact Dr. Jill Wallace at 301-851-3356
+U.S. exporters wishing to pursue trade in the interim should contact the USDA APHIS VS National Import and Export Services.”

 Effective August 27, 2014, there is a temporary restriction on animals from CO and TX due to the ongoing outbreak of vesicular stomatitis.
 Russia has prohibited the US export of horses or other single-hoofed ungulates, cattle, sheep, goats, pigs and semen and embryos of these species.
 Also included in the restriction are wild, zoo and circus animals susceptible to vesicular stomatitis

 Effective September 5, 2012, Russia has banned US export of horses, cattle, sheep, swine and semen and embryos from donors in Mora Country, NM.

 Effective May 26, 2015, Russia has imposed a temporary restriction on US export of live poultry, day-old chicks and hatching eggs from the entire US.
 There are no restrictions on SPF eggs.